Sabuny/Bank-Customer-Churn/README.md

 ## Bank Customers Churn
 This repository showcases a comprehensive data analysis project focused on predicting customer churn in banking sector using Machine learning models.The project was a data warrior scholarship by [Datum Discovery](https://courses.datumdiscovery.com/s/store) for creating a Power Bi Dashboard but I decide to also build a model.
+The dashboard is available in this repository.
 ## Evaluation Criteria
 * **Dashboard Design**
 The effectiveness of the dashboard in presenting clear, insightful visualisations tat are easy to interpret.